-“An important aspect of Life checks is assessing people’s financial preparedness for the future,” said Minister Wyatt.
+“An important aspect of Life checks is assessing people’s financial preparedness for the future, an issue I know from experience is particularly important in my electorate of Hasluck,” said Minister Wyatt.

 “Four in 10 Australians over the age of 55 do not have a financial plan for the next five years, with even fewer people having a plan that extends beyond that.

 “Options for employment are also included, whether the focus is to keep earning or to stay involved in the community.

 “With so many types of work available and flexible working arrangements, retirement is no longer the only choice.”

 The health area of the quiz focuses on risk factors for preventable disease, with research showing that nearly nine out of 10 people over 65 are living with at least one of eight chronic diseases.

 Social and community connections are also essential for healthy ageing, with engagement through some form of work, volunteering or community activities giving people a strong sense of purpose.

 “Just taking the quiz is a positive step, offering encouragement and accessible resources to improve things you may want to change to realise your dreams and help future-proof your life,” Minister Wyatt said.